John Fawcett

 Introduction

-I'm looking to work with smart people on impactful products using the latest in web tech.
-I want to exercise and challenge my knowledge of best practices to build products and good experiences from the ground up.
+I'm looking to work with smart people on impactful products at the intersection of AI and developer experience.
+I want to exercise and challenge my knowledge of best practices to build tools that make developers, and the agents they work alongside, more capable.
 I want to work with companies who value culture and are conscious of their duty as residents of the world.

 Professional Experience